-Guatemala is a small country in Central America, which, together with Honduras, El Salvador and Nicaragua, forms a single customs territory.
-Among the travelers it has the reputation of a country where can you get by with a really low budget.
+Guatemala is a country in Central America which, together with Honduras, El Salvador and Nicaragua, forms a single customs territory.
+Among travelers it has the reputation of a country where can you get by with a really low budget.
 Hey, we were surely looking forward to that!
 Well, er – spoiler alert, we were kinda (negatively?) surprised that certain things were more expensive than in Mexico.
 Nevertheless, you won’t need to try too hard to keep your Guatemala travel budget within a backpacker’s limit.

 Travel time: 20 days